vuorinem/docs/content/docs/for-developers/sending-email/unique-arguments.md

 <call-out type="warning">

-Bounces returned with the Return-Path cause `unique_rgs not to be attached to an event.
+Bounces returned with the Return-Path cause `unique_args` not to be attached to an event.
 This can cause issues when developing unique_args POST handling.

 </call-out>